Between this page and the search bar above, you should be able to self-solve most norns troubles that you’d run into.

 - if the level jumps and does not remain at maximum, then you might want to replace that encoder

 We are still working to identify if this is related to our assembly house or if the actual OEM parts are flawed.
-The fix is incredibly straightforward if you have access to a soldering iron.
-While we can provide fixes in-house, shipping back and forth has a great deal of environmental impact that we’d love to help avoid.
-So, please consider DIY’ing and email us at email@example.com if you have any questions or trepidations about the DIY process.
+The fix is straightforward if you have access to a soldering iron and some past experience.
+E-mail email@example.com if you’re not comfortable making the fix and we can help.

 Replacement encoders can be purchased from Octopart.